Academic Matters

 On entry to the School in Primary 1, all children are given a Baseline Assessment and subsequent support is designed to reinforce the teaching of phonics, reading and writing for those identified as likely to benefit from specific support.
 At the end of Primary 1, all children are reassessed and some children will be offered additional support through participation in our Primary 2 Intensive Reading Programme.
 Children in Primary 2–6 may also receive support in a Focus Group, or in class.

 Once any specific needs are identified, we plan support in a number of ways.
 This may include working alongside parents and teachers in an advisory capacity, team teaching, individual, or small group tuition.
 Occasionally, parents may be advised to seek further guidance or support from external agencies.
-Any queries about this should be made to Ms Wood, Head of Junior School Support for Learning.
+Any queries about this should be made to Mrs Reeve, Head of Junior School Support for Learning.

 Over the years the SfL Team build up a very detailed profile of the child.
 Our key aims are to nurture positive self-esteem and to help children to develop resilience and independence so that they can approach challenges with confidence.
 It should be noted that Additional Support for Learning in the Junior School is a finite resource and a great deal of care is taken over the allocation of this.